Your Shopify store might be your pride and joy, but how much traffic does it really get and how to increase organic traffic from Google Search?

 As mentioned before, having a navigation menu helps search engines’ bots crawl your website better and index your pages properly since they know how deep they need to dive into in order to find content.

-Optimizing your URLs means that you make it easier for search engines to understand what each page is about and rank it appropriately in search results.
+Optimizing your SEO-friendly URLs means that you make it easier for search engines to understand what each page is about and rank it appropriately in search results.

 An example can help understand it.
 Suppose you have a page on your site called Coffee Maker.
 In fact, it tells about how to clean a Keurig machine.
 Unfortunately, Google might not recognize which content is most relevant in their algorithm.
 Thus, the rank suffers.